GNOME Screenshot

-GNOME Screenshot is a desktop environment-agnostic utility for taking screenshots.
+GNOME Screenshot is a desktop environment-agnostic utility for taking screenshots which is no longer being developed.
 It was part of the GNOME Utilities (gnome-utils) package, but was split into its own package for the 3.3.1 version in 2011.
-It was the default screenshot software in GNOME.
+It was the default screenshot software in GNOME until it was replaced by a built-in utility in GNOME Shell version 42.